Aloo 65 (South Indian Snack Potato 65)

 Reduce the heat to the lowest setting, add yogurt and mix well quickly to prevent curdling.
 Alternatively, take the pan off the heat, add yogurt, mix well and then put the pan back on the burner and continue to cook on low heat.

-From the past few weeks curry leaves are not at all available in stores so I had to use frozen ones that I stored long back.
-I would recommend fresh leaves as it imparts the lovely flavour and aroma.
+For the past few weeks, curry leaves are not at all available in stores, so I had to use frozen ones that I stored long ago.
+I would recommend fresh leaves as they impart the lovely flavour and aroma.

-Add finely chopped onions in seasoning for added flavour (I just forgot to add in the video!).
+Add finely chopped onions to the seasoning for added flavour (I just forgot to add them in the video!).

 Potato 65